 Many cancer patients are dying, not because the treatments are not available, but because the initial physician failed to give the best possible treatment.
 Cancer is an unusual disease for many reasons – if you don’t treat it properly the first time, often there is no second chance because cancer grows geometrically.
 Often one treatment precludes the proper treatment from being given later.
 Doctors are humans and could make a mistake.
 Rarely is cancer diagnosed by an oncologist (It is generally diagnosed by an optometrist, gynecologist, urologist, dermatologist, GI, GP, etc.) and that doctor may not want to lose the revenue or admit that someone knows more than he does.

-Dr. David Lawrence, a physician and CEO of Kaiser Permanente, said that extrapolating from a Harvard study of medical care accidents in hospitals, these accidents are responsible for over 400,000 deaths per year; more than tobacco, stroke, diet, alcohol, drugs, firearms or automobile accidents.
+Dr. David Lawrence, a physician and former CEO of Kaiser Permanente, said that extrapolating from a Harvard study of medical care accidents in hospitals, these accidents are responsible for over 400,000 deaths per year; more than tobacco, stroke, diet, alcohol, drugs, firearms or automobile accidents.
 He defines these accidents as the misuse, overuse and underuse of medical interventions.

 Author of Time to Heal , Dr. Kenneth Ludmerer of Washington University said, “The pressure to see 50 or so patients in a day and to spend 6 or so minutes with each one is not enough time to say hello.
 This ill-guided emphasis on doing things quickly, rather than well, has certainly accentuated the problem of error.”